llavaud/process-media/README.md

 ### Archive

+If you dont want to add a new repository on your system you can also retrieve the [latest zip/tar.gz archive](https://github.com/llavaud/process-media/releases/latest).

-This script depends on several binary or Perl library, you need to install the following **Debian/Ubuntu** packages:
+This script depends on several binary or Perl library, so you need to install the following **Debian/Ubuntu** packages before using it:

 ```bash
 sudo apt-get install ffmpeg jpeginfo libimage-exiftool-perl libimage-magick-perl libmime-types-perl libsys-cpu-perl libterm-readkey-perl
 ```

-Once the packages are installed, you just need to extract the zip/tar.gz of the [latest archive](https://github.com/llavaud/process-media/releases/latest) and execute the **./process-media** binary
+Once the packages are installed, you just need to extract the archive and execute the **./process-media** binary

 ## CLI